OHI-Science/ohimanual/2_plan/ohi-plan.md

 - Ocean dependent industries (mariculture, ports, energy)
 - Chamber of commerce

-### Conducting a Stakeholder Analysis
+## Conducting a Stakeholder Analysis

 A *stakeholder analysis* can help identify who to involve in the process and how.
 It is important to recognize that stakeholder support and buy-in is typically stronger when there is transparency and inclusivity from the very early phases of development.

 *"The Index was explicitly designed to help inform decision making by providing a comprehensive, comparable, and quantitative assessment of the range of components that drive overall ocean health"* (Halpern *et al.* 2014).
 Because of this, it is imperative that you [understand the local decision-making process](Understand_Local_Decision_Making) and include key influencers in your stakeholder analysis.

-Below several resource you may wish to use to help you conduct your stakeholder analysis:
+Resources you may wish to use to help you conduct your stakeholder analysis:

 - [Mind Tools](http://www.mindtools.com/pages/article/newPPM_07.htm)
 - [Stakeholder Map](http://www.stakeholdermap.com/stakeholder-analysis.html)